 - Do you consider your retirement successful or not?
 Are you happy in retirement?

 - What have you gained?
 What has gotten better?
 What have you lost?
 What has gotten worse?

 - What would you recommend for others?

-As of February 2016, 90 people have been surveyed, 48 were interviewed and 42 participated in one of three Focus Groups or the Retirement Class.
-There were 43 males and 47 females from a wide range of pre-retirement professions: e.g., film editor, engineers, computer scientists, university professors/educators (e.g., music, psychology), clinical psychologists, medical doctor, nurses, teachers, pilot, private business owners, bus driver, real estate agent.
-The time in retirement ranges from three months to over 30 years.
+As of September 2017, 100 people have been surveyed, 48 were interviewed and 52 participated in one of three Focus Groups or the Retirement Class.
+There were 48 males and 52 females from a wide range of pre-retirement professions: e.g., film editor, engineers, computer scientists, university professors/educators (e.g., music, psychology), clinical psychologists, medical doctor, nurses, teachers, pilot, private business owners, bus driver, real estate agent.
+The youngest person was 47 and the oldest 95.
+The time in retirement ranged from three months to over 30 years.